Home | About me | Contact | What's new | Privacy | Search

 San Antonio Area Roads History

 Locations are given using the present-day roadway names.
-The photos are arranged from south to north.
+The photos are arranged generally from east to west.
 Click on each photo for an enlarged view.

 Click here to return to the historical photo galleries page.